Sam-364/Sam-364/README.md

 - 🌱 I’m currently learning GNN and Mathematical aspects of Human Language Augmentation
 - 💬 Ask me anything about Machine Learning and Cyber-Security
 - 💞️ I’m looking to collaborate on anything challenging in the realm of Machine Learning
-- 📫 You can reach to me at sambitbarik70@gmail.com
+- 📫 Ping me anything at sambitbarik70@gmail.com

 <!---
 Sam-364/Sam-364 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.